Battle of Noáin: Aftermath

 This battle decided for good the future of Navarre as part of the Kingdom of Spain.
 The rest of the country was reconquered in the following days without meeting any resistance.
 Lower Navarre remained out of the reach of the Spanish at first, but suffered further Spanish inroads and on-off occupation during the next 7 years.
-In September 1521, King of Navarre Henry II backed by Francis I of France struck back with another mixed Franco-Navarrese expedition, this time targeting north of Navarre (Baztan), and Navarre's way out to the ocean, Hondarribia (Fuenterrabía), between 1521 and 1524, but without permanent success.
+In September 1521, Bonnivet, admiral of France, and King of Navarre Henry II backed by Francis I of France struck back with another mixed Franco-Navarrese expedition, this time targeting north of Navarre (Baztan), and Navarre's way out to the ocean, Hondarribia (Fuenterrabía), between 1521 and 1524, but without permanent success.
 Navarre remained a matter of international dispute and home to sporadic cross-border clashes still for a century, up to the reign of Henry III of Navarre (Henry IV of France).

 There is today a monument on the battlefield, where on the last Sunday of June, supporters for the independence of Navarre meet every year.